1. When is best to have the maternity photography session?

-The maternity sessions are about mum-to-be and the bump, dad is included along with siblings.
+The maternity sessions are about the pregnancy and mum-to-be.
+Both Dad and siblings are included in a few images during the maternity session.
 This is a time for you to remember a time before you met your baby – when you were still wondering what they would look like.
 A time for the bump’s sibling/s to have some treasured time with mum and dad before they become a larger family.

 # 4 Location and the advantages/disadvantages